-He would not be the first person to offer up his opinion of my appearance, especially hair related.
-While away at summer camp at age 12, a helpful male from the cabin up the hill who was watching us shave our legs outside our cabin with little cups of water (also, I just realized this was a totally weird thing for him to be doing) informed us we should also consider shaving our arms because it would “look cleaner”.
-I spent the next few years of middle school alternating between whipping up toxic bleach cream to slather on my arms (which burned like a motherfucker) and spending warm sunny days indoors trying to wax my own arms, which is surprisingly challenging when you are severely uncoordinated with your left hand, save for the fact that it hurts to rip hair out from the roots.
+He would not be the first person to offer up his opinion of my appearance, especially hair-related.
+While away at summer camp at age 12, a helpful male from the cabin up the hill who was watching us shave our legs outside our cabin with little cups of water informed us we should also consider shaving our arms because it would “look cleaner”.
+Looking back on this, I’m not sure if it’s more strange that we were shaving our legs outside our cabin or that this young man was watching, but I digress.
+I spent the next few years of middle school alternating between whipping up toxic bleach cream to slather on my arms (which burned like a motherfucker) and spending warm, sunny days indoors trying to wax my own arms, which is surprisingly challenging when you are severely uncoordinated with your left hand, save for the fact that it kind of hurts to rip hair out from the roots.

 Sure, these memories all come from a place of youthful insecurity and childhood cruelty that we all deal with to some degree, but as the woman with the pamphlets quickly scanned me up and down that day, removing my “unwanted hair” with her laser eyes, I wondered what it would be like to not have to spend so much time being insecure about something that just grows naturally on my body and human bodies everywhere in the world.

-I remember my friend Katie once saying how she often wondered how many extraordinary things women could have accomplished throughout history if we were able to devote our time to thinking, creating, reflecting and learning, rather than worrying about whether or not our thighs touch or whatever crap we’re worrying about.
+I remember my friend Katie once saying how she often thought about how many extraordinary things women could have accomplished throughout history if we were able to devote our time to thinking, creating, reflecting, and learning, rather than worrying about whether or not our thighs touch or if our hands look old or if faint lines remain that reveal we may have smiled or looked quizzically at something.
 Although I regularly waged an all-out attack on the fuzz above my upper lip, I sometimes found myself covering my mouth while I spoke, fearful that some dumbass would point out my lady ‘stache.
 Wouldn’t it be awesome if the lady with radiant skin could blast that thing to hell so I could just say stuff without having my hand over my own goddamn mouth?

 Although I probably should have requested a total annihilation of everything except my eyelashes and eyebrows and luscious Jew-fro, I purchased a package for face, underarms and bikini.
 When I called to book my first hair-blasting appointment, the woman on the phone said that I could get a regular bikini treatment, which removes what shows when you wear a bikini, or Brazilian which is all the things that happen south from your navel to your butthole.
 Although, come to think of it, she worded it more eloquently.